 The speed with which the TLC-FID system provides synoptic lipid class information from small samples makes TLC-FID an able tool for screening marine samples before undertaking more involved analytical procedures.
 Such analyses usually require release of component compounds from lipid extracts and derivatization to increase volatility in the case of gas chromatography.
 TLC-FID combined with GC-FID has been found to be a powerful combination for extracts of seafood and other foodstuffs14.
 For successful marine lipid analyses it is critical that samples are protected against degradation and contamination throughout and that great care is taken with the application of the sample to the rod.
 One approach is to apply the entire marine sample to the rod using a microcapillary pipettor15, and an innovation in marine sample types is to add sea surface microlayer and aerosol samples to seawater samples16.

-This FID system in the automatic scanner provides rapid µg quantitation without derivatization or clean-up; however, it is not as sensitive, precise or linear as found in gas chromatographs.
+The FID system in the automatic scanner provides rapid µg quantitation without derivatization or clean-up; however, it is not as sensitive, precise or linear as found in gas chromatographs.
 This means that calibration curves have to be constructed, and that occasionally it may be necessary to analyse samples at two different loads in order to keep both smaller and larger lipid class peaks within calibration ranges.

 By using the partial scan facility in the FID scanner, it is possible to separate multiple classes of lipids from a single sample application to a rod.
 However, chromatography on silicic acid fails to resolve wax esters (WE) and steryl esters (SE), and a few classes can be included in the “acetone-mobile polar lipid” (AMPL) peak17.
 WE-SE was the major lipid class in bonefish oocytes and it is suggested they are used to support buoyancy and/or energy storage18.

 In AMPL from photosynthetic organisms, the glycoclycerolipids often elute together with monoacylglycerols and pigments in acetone.
-This could present a quantification problem as chlorophyll a and glycolipids monogalactosyl diacylglycerol (MGDG) and digalactosyl diacylglycerol (DGDG) have different FID responses in the Iatroscan; however, we use, 1-monopalmitoyl glycerol as the standard for the AMPL class, and this has a response intermediate among them17.
+This may present a quantitation concern as chlorophyll a and glycolipids monogalactosyl diacylglycerol (MGDG) and digalactosyl diacylglycerol (DGDG) have different FID responses in the scanner; however, we use, 1-monopalmitoyl glycerol as the standard for the AMPL class, and this has a response intermediate among them17.

 While some FID scanner peaks can contain more than one lipid class, it is sometimes useful to functionally regroup separated lipid classes.
 For example, AMPL and PL have been grouped into polar lipids and then into structural lipids with the addition of sterol19.
 Such groupings were used to study critical periods for lipid use during development in invertebrates19.
 Other groupings involving free fatty acids and alcohols can be used as degradation indicators such as the lipolysis index (Table 2) or the hydrolysis index1.
 LI is the lipolysis index of all acyl lipids while HI is the hydrolysis index of non-polar acyl lipids.
 LI values are always lower than those for HI for any sample because all acyl lipids are included.